Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 178,590 people, 73,446 houses or apartments, and a median cost of homes of $318,141, real estate costs in Fort Lauderdale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.
+With a population of 182,437, 74,160 total housing units (homes and apartments), and a median house value of $379,879, real estate costs in Fort Lauderdale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.

 People in Fort Lauderdale primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Fort Lauderdale has a mixture of owner-occupied and renter-occupied housing.